Alinaghi Alikhani: Career

 Alikhani's next post was the Chancellor of Tehran University to which he was appointed in 1969.
 He held the post until 1971.
 After his retirement from governmental roles Alikhani involved in business.
-He also served as a board member of the royal organization of social welfare headed by Ashraf Pahlavi.
+He also served as a board member of the royal organisation of social welfare headed by Princess Ashraf Pahlavi.

 Books

 Alikhani was the author of several books, including The Shah and I: The Confidential Diary of Iran's Royal Court, 1968-77 and Alam Diaries.

 Personal life and death

 Alikhani met his future wife, a French women, in France during his graduate studies.
 They had four children, three sons and a daughter.

-They were forced to leave Iran just after the establishment of the Islamic Republic in 1979.
+They were forced to leave Iran just after the Iranian revolution in 1979.
 Alikhani and his wife settled in Washington DC.
 He died in June 2019.